korken89/crect/README.md

 ### TODO

 - [ ] Cortex-M0 support, does not have `basepri` - will have to use interrupt masking.
-- [ ] Make the async implementation switchable (not to force the use of SysTick)
 - [ ] Add a debug mode for `lock` / `claim` / `unique_lock`, use `IPSR` to check that the ISR number is allowed to take the resource.
+- [ ] Make the NVIC init merged into minimal set of operations, not one operation per job.

 ---